Server4001/hhvm-vagrant-box-source/README.md

 ### Packaging the box:

 * `vagrant up`
 * Make any changes you need to the box.
-Be sure to reflect these changes in the Ansible provisioning scripts.
+Be sure to reflect these changes in the provisioning script.
-* Before packaging up the box, ssh in, and run the commands that are in the comments at the end of `Vagrantfile`.
+* Before packaging up the box, ssh in, and run the commands that are at the end of `Vagrantfile`.
 * Package up the box with `vagrant package --output server4001-hhvm-0.1.0.box`.
 Replace `0.1.0` with the version number.
 * Destroy the vm with `vagrant destroy`.
 * Add the new box to vagrant's local list with: `vagrant box add server4001/hhvm-010 server4001-hhvm-0.1.0.box`.
 Again, replace `010` and `0.1.0` with the version number.